 Participants also completed the “Brief Symptom Inventory”, which assesses many psychological symptoms.
 These include anxiety, depression, and others.
 Finally, participants responded to whether they grind their teeth at night and whether they experience dental irritation in the morning.
 Sleep quality was assessed as well.

-The authors of the study found that occurrence of any dream about teeth correlated with experience of dental distress upon awakening but not with self-reported teeth grinding.
+The authors of the study found that occurrence of any dream about teeth correlated with the experience of dental distress upon awakening but not with self-reported teeth grinding.
 Teeth grinding was not associated with any of the measures, including sleep disturbance, typical dream themes, or psychological distress.

 Other typical dream themes were not found to correlate with actual dental distress, the relationship was found only for teeth dreams.
 Further, teeth dreams were not associated with psychological distress or sleep disturbances, although psychological distress was related to teeth tension.

-Nevertheless, as this is a correlational study, the causality cannot be determined.
+Nevertheless, as this is a correlational study, causality cannot be determined.
 It’s possible that teeth dreams cause teeth grinding which is then associated with dental irritation on awakening.

 Recent research actually suggests that, for students, dreams of failing an exam can be correlated with better performance on the test.
 Therefore, it is possible that dreams about losing or rotting teeth could prompt the dreamer to take better care of their health.